 What are the steps to undertake in order to benefit from the VAT Refund scheme?

 1. Determine whether you are eligible for the VAT refund

-The VAT Refund Scheme on Residential Building is accessible to citizens of Mauritius over the age of 18.
-You should be the owner or co-owner, along with your spouse, of the residential building or apartment, and both of your annual net income must not, in the aggregate, exceed Rs 2 Million (In the budget speech for 2019 – 2020, it was announced that this threshold would be increased to Rs 3.5 million).
+The VAT Refund Scheme on Residential Building is accessible to citizens of Mauritius over the age of 18 and only concerns the first home being built.
+You should be the owner or co-owner, along with your spouse, of the residential building or apartment, and both of your annual net income must not, in the aggregate, exceed Rs 1 Million.

 2. Determine whether your project is eligible for the VAT refund